CryptozombiesHQ/cryptozombie-lessons/sk/3/06-zombiecooldowns.md

 ---

 Teraz ked už máme atribút `readyTime` na našej `Zombie` štruktúre, poďme preskočit do `zombiefeeding.sol` a implementovať cooldown stopky.
-Now that we have a `readyTime` property on our `Zombie` struct, let's jump to `zombiefeeding.sol` and implement a cooldown timer.

 Ideme modifikovať našu funkciu `feedAndMultiply` tak, že:
-We're going to modify our `feedAndMultiply` such that:

 1. Kŕmenie vyvolá obdobie cooldown odpočinku zombie, a
-1. Feeding triggers a zombie's cooldown, and

 2. Zombie sa nemôžu kŕmiť na mačkách až kým neskončí ich odpočinkové cooldown obdobie.
-2. Zombies can't feed on kitties until their cooldown period has passed

 Toto zabezpečí že zombies sa nemôžu stále kŕmiť na mačičkách a nekonečna sa rozmnožovať.
 V budúcnosti, až pridáme funkcionalitu zápasov, obmedzíme taktiež zápasy medzi zombies cooldown obdobím.
-This will make it so zombies can't just feed on unlimited kitties and multiply all day.
-In the future when we add battle functionality, we'll make it so attacking other zombies also relies on the cooldown.

 Za prvé, poďme si definovať pár pomocných funkcií, ktore nám pomôžu skontrolovať `readyTime` zombie.
-First, we're going to define some helper functions that let us set and check a zombie's `readyTime`.

 ## Predávanie štruktúr cez argumenty
-## Passing structs as arguments

 Funkciám ktoré su `private` alebo `internal` je možné predávať ako argumenty ukazatele na štruktúry v trvalom dátavom úložisku.
 To je pre nás užitočné, možme si takto posúvať ukazatěl na nejakého `Zombie` medzi našimi funkciami.
-You can pass a storage pointer to a struct as an argument to a `private` or `internal` function.
-This is useful, for example, for passing around our `Zombie` structs between functions.

 Syntax je takáto:
-The syntax looks like this:

 ```
 function _doStuff(Zombie storage _zombie) internal {